Updated on October 31, 2024

 How Long Do Halos and Glare Last After LASIK?

-After LASIK surgery, glares and halos may persist for several weeks to a month or more, depending on the person.
+After LASIK surgery, glares and halos may persist for several weeks to a month or more, depending on the healing process.
 After the first week, you’ll notice an improvement in your refractive error.

 What are the Long-Term Risks?